How do you steam vegetables to ensure a delicious taste every time? With these simple tips, you can steam any vegetable to perfection!

 Prep your veggies

-First, you need to prepare your vegetables for cooking.
-If you want them to cook evenly, you need to chop them into even pieces, as best you can.
+First, prepare your vegetables for cooking.
+If you want them to cook evenly, you need to chop them into even pieces.
 The thicker the pieces, the longer it will take to cook.
-Small veggies like peas will not need cut up, obviously.
-But for sweet potatoes or large broccoli or even cauliflower florets, you might want to cut them down for better steaming.
+Small veggies like peas will not need to be cut up, obviously.
+However, for sweet potatoes, large broccoli, or even cauliflower florets, you may want to cut them down for better steaming.

 Prep your pot